DSS3113/MALHelper/README.md

 # MALHelper
 Welcome!
-MALHelper is a CLI interface for MyAnimeList written in Python.
+MALHelper is a CLI for MyAnimeList written in Python.

 ## Introduction
 At the moment, this CLI interface allows you to do the following: